Chapter One of Boy & Girl – 2020 Edition

-Peter glanced at the date pinned to the school notice board: Friday, May 13th 1960.
-For a Friday 13th, he’d managed to escape the worst so far, but who knew what catastrophe might be waiting in ambush.
-Peter looked back over his shoulder as he broke into a run.
+Peter glanced at the school notice board: Friday, May 13th 1960.
+For a Friday 13th, he’d escaped the worst so far.
+He looked over his shoulder as he broke into a run.
 There must be a clock somewhere.
 He was going to be late.

-He didn’t see her.
-How could he?
-She must have knelt down.
-His hands flew out to break his fall, his fingers locking around her skirt, yanking it halfway down her legs.
-She let out a high-pitched squeal like a slaughtered pig and tumbled on top of him, her knee digging into his stomach, knocking the wind out of him.
+The next thing he knew he was tumbling forward.
+His hands flew out to break his fall, his fingers locking onto a girl’s skirt, yanking it up as he did.
+The girl, who must have been kneeling in the middle of the corridor, let out a high-pitched squeal and rolled on top of him, her knee digging into his stomach, winding him.

 Letting go of her skirt, he struggled to get free.
-To his surprise, she fought to keep hold of him, pinning him to the ground as she clumsily straddled him, her skirt still at half-mast, her pants in full view.
-She grabbed his arm and clawed deep into his flesh.
+To his surprise, she fought to hold on, straddling him, her skirt trussed up around her waist, her legs bare and her pants in full view.
+Seizing his arm, she dug her nails deep into his flesh.

-She clambered to her feet, pulling up her skirt and tucking in her blouse, then walked away without a word, leaving him sprawling on the floor, staring at her retreating back.
+She rolled off him and clambered to her feet, pulling down her skirt and tucking in her blouse.
+Walking away without a word, she left him sprawling on the floor, staring at her retreating back.
 Who was she?

-Peter examined his arm.
-Blood was seeping from four gashes and had stained his shirt.
-He hoped the girl had clean nails, because there was no time to tend the wounds.
+Peter gingerly fingered his arm.
+Blood seeped from four gashes staining his shirt.
+He prayed the girl had clean nails, because there was no time to tend the wounds.
 He picked up his satchel and got up.
 Frowning, he turned into the bustling corridor and saw his form waiting for a noisy group of third formers to free the classroom.

 The boys were the first to leave, several of them from the third-form rugby team.
 They were the worst.
-They pushed and shoved as if they were out on the rugby pitch, sending several first formers flying.
+They pushed and shoved as if they were on the pitch.
+Several first formers were sent flying.
 He’d learnt to keep out of their way.
 That didn’t stop one trying to stomp on his toes.
-Peter flattened himself against the wall, narrowly escaping, but not quick enough to avoid the elbow that dug in his stomach, just where the girl had got him earlier.
+Peter flattened himself against the wall, narrowly escaping, but not quickly enough to avoid an elbow in his stomach, just where the girl had got him earlier.
 Arrogant swine, he thought, bent over double trying to breathe.
 How he hated rugby!

-The girls huddled around Mrs Greengage, the English teacher, jockeying for her attention.
+The third form girls huddled around Mrs Greengage, the English teacher, jockeying for her attention.
 He glimpsed his sister’s girlfriend, Fi, amongst them.
-Despite the school uniform, she always looked different from the other girls, brighter, more colourful, more full of life.
+Despite the school uniform, she always looked different, brighter, more colourful, so full of life.
 His pulse quickened.
-The sight of her always had him wishing he were somebody else – she only had eyes for girls – maybe then she’d pay attention to him.
+The sight of her had him wishing he could be like her.
+Maybe then she’d pay attention, she who only had eyes for girls.

-How many times had his teachers told him he was clueless?
-His spelling was atrocious, they moaned, his compositions wild and incoherent and when he tried to read out loud, he stumbled over even the most common words.
+How many times had teachers told him he was clueless?
+His spelling was atrocious, his compositions wild and incoherent and when he tried to read out loud, he stumbled over even the most common words.
 At such times his guts shrunk to half their size in humiliation.

 As he searched for his textbook, a tense hush stole over the class.
-It was so out of place he pulled his nose out of his satchel to look for the cause.
-Peter groaned.
-It was the new girl whose skirt he’d just pulled down.
-She strode into the room, back straight, head held high and chin jutting forward.
-She was taller than most of the other girls and looked to be slightly older.
+It was so out of place he pulled his nose from his satchel in search of the cause.
+He groaned.
+The new girl.
+She strode into the room, back straight, head held high, chin jutting forward.
+She was taller than the other girls and looked to be slightly older.
 Her blond hair was tied back in a knot making her look severe, as did her sharp, angular features.
 Even if he hadn’t already had a skirmish with her, he would have disliked her.